Asherchewzy/Custom-aeon-slider-CAD/README.md

 It is recommended that this model be printed in UHMW plastic or **Nylon (SLS/MJF PA-12)** for optimal performance and durability.

 ## Contributing
-If you require the model in a different size, you may need to scale it accordingly.
-Users who wish to print the model in a different size or material can contact the creator to request a STEP file.
-The STEP file can be provided to those who wish to contribute improvements, with the understanding that any enhancements made will be allowed to be committed back to this repository.
+Users who wish to modify the model (as opposed to simple scaling) in a different size can contact the creator to request a STEP file.

+The STEP file can be provided to those who wish to contribute improvements, with the understanding that any enhancements made will be allowed to be committed back to this repository to benefit others.

 ## No Liability Statement
 The creator of this 3D model makes no warranties or representations about the accuracy, completeness, or suitability of this model for any purpose.
 The use of this model is entirely at the user's own risk.
 The creator shall not be held liable for any damages, breakages, injuries, or any other incidents that occur from the use, misuse, or modification of this model.